opensearch-project/documentation-website/_observing-your-data/alerting/per-document-monitors.md

 You can query each [trigger]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/triggers/) using up to 10 tags, adding the tag as a single trigger condition instead of specifying a single query.
 The [Alerting plugin]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/) processes the trigger conditions from all queries as a logical `OR` operation, so if any of the query conditions are met, it triggers an alert.
 The Alerting plugin then tells the [Notifications plugin]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/) to send the alert notification to a channel.

-You can only use _tags_, that is, labels that can be applied to multiple queries to combine them with the logical `OR`` operation, in a per document monitor.
+You can only use _tags_--- that is, labels that can be applied to multiple queries to combine them with the logical `OR`` operation---in a per document monitor.
 {: .important}

 ## Document findings